SciRooPlot/SciRooPlot/README.md

 This is the spirit in which this framework is beeing developed.
 In my opinion it is good practice for data manipulation and data display (aka plotting) to be done in separate successive steps.
 Often this is not done out of the sheer fear of having to write yet another macro where the exact the same data that was just manipulated and written into a file, needs to be read in again only to put it into a plot, leading to very confusing and non-modular code.
-I hope that this software can help reduce the reluctance to separate these two independent and conceptually disjunct steps of the data analysis workflow and simplify the 'problem' producing great plots so we can focus on the 'real stuff'.
+I hope that this software can help reduce the reluctance to separate these two independent and conceptually disjunct steps of the data analysis workflow and simplify the technical problem of producing great plots so we can focus on the 'real stuff'.

-Everybody is welcome to use this framework, report bugs, say it is all stupid, or contribute new features.
+Everybody is welcome to use this framework, report bugs or contribute new features.

 Prerequisites
 -------------